Thirty-nine Articles: Content

 These articles discuss the doctrines of original sin and justification by faith (salvation is a gift received through faith in Christ).
 They reject the medieval Catholic teachings on works of supererogation and that performing good works can make a person worthy to receive justification (congruous merit).
 They also reject the radical Protestant teaching that a person could be free from sin in this life.
 The articles address the doctrine of predestination—that "Predestination to life is the everlasting purpose of God".
 Double predestination, the belief that God has also predestined some people to reprobation, is not endorsed by the articles.

 Articles 19–21: The Church and its Authority:

 These articles explain the nature and authority of the visible church.
 They state that the church, under Scripture, has authority over matters of faith and order.
 General councils of the church can only be called with the permission of the civil authority.
 It is possible for church councils to reach the wrong decisions, so they should only be followed if their actions align with Scripture.

 Articles 22–24: Errors to be avoided in the Church:

-These articles condemn the Roman Catholic teachings on purgatory, indulgences, the use of religious images and the invocation of saints.
-In addition, the Roman Catholic practice of using Latin as a liturgical language is disapproved of in favour of the vernacular.
+These articles condemn the Catholic teachings on purgatory, indulgences, the use of religious images and the invocation of saints.
+In addition, the Catholic practice of using Latin as a liturgical language is disapproved of in favour of the vernacular.
 The articles state that no person should preach publicly or administer the sacraments unless they are called and authorised by legitimate church authority.
 This was meant to counter the radical Protestant belief that a Christian could preach and act as a minister on his own initiative in defiance of church authorities.